-Both of these guys would do well on a high-quality kibble that provides him with high protein content and plenty of energy for their busy days.
+Both of these guys would do well on high-quality kibble that provides them with high protein content and plenty of energy for their busy days.
 A well-balanced diet is vital, and as long as the kibble is age-specific and of good quality, it should provide them both with everything that they need.

 It’s worth noting that both breeds have food that does better for them than the other.
 The Golden Retriever dog food should have a glucosamine boost to prevent hip dysplasia.
 Siberian Husky dog food should have Omega fatty acids to help maintain skin health.

-The Golden Retriever is likely to be more interested in food than Husky, and he also has a slower metabolism.
+The Golden Retriever is likely to be more interested in food than the Husky and has a slower metabolism.
 So be sure to keep an eye on his weight to make sure that he never becomes obese.
 You will rarely see an overweight Husky, so this should not be an issue.

 Both the Golden Retriever and the Husky should be groomed regularly every week to brush away the dead hair and dirt.
 Not only will it keep their coat looking healthy and shiny, but it will boost your bond with them too.
 As they both have thick coats, you would benefit from investing in a de-shedding tool.

-As he is one of the top three favorite dogs in America, there are a lot more Golden Retriever breeders vs. Husky breeders.
-This might explain why the Golden Retriever is a little bit less expensive compared to the Husky.
+As he is one of America’s top three favorite dogs, there are many more Golden Retriever breeders vs. Husky breeders.
+This might explain why the Golden Retriever price is slightly less expensive than the Husky.
 The average cost for a Golden Retriever puppy from a reputable breeder will start from $800.
 The price for a Husky usually starts from $1,000.